industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ![configuration2](/docs/graphics/modbusset.png)

+Good to know:

+- "Zero based addressing": PLC register addresses begin at zero and configurator indices begin at one by default (enable, if PLC register addresses and configurator indices begin at zero)
+- "Change word order": default counting method is 16 LSB - 1 MSB (enable, if bit counting method is 0 LSB - 15 MSB)
+- "Use single write": function codes 15H and 16H are used by default (enable, if function codes 05H, 06H, 15H and 16H are used)

+-> Please look up the operating manual of the app for detailed information.

-- under column 'Actions' of the newly created PLC, choose 'Add tag'
+Under column 'Actions' of the newly created PLC, choose 'Add tag':

 ![configuration2](/docs/graphics/tagimport.png)

-- configure the tags accordingly and save
+Configure the tags accordingly and save:

 ![configuration2](/docs/graphics/Configuration2.png)

-- select the newly created PLC and click 'Deploy' to save the configuration and start the project
+Select the newly created PLC and click 'Deploy' to save the configuration and start the project:

 ![Deploy](/docs/graphics/deploy.png)

-- back on the overview page 'Databus connectors', the status of the Modbus TCP Connector should be shown as **connected**
+Back on the overview page 'Databus connectors', the status of the Modbus TCP Connector should be shown as **connected**:

 ![configuration1](/docs/graphics/connectors.png)